aissaelouafi/stream2graph/README.md

 To run the `stream2graph` pipeline,
 - copy the `logs` folder (Data) to the working directory
 - run : `docker-compose up -p` to build the `logs-generator` images install required services.
+- For specific needs, you can modify the aggregation strategy flink script `events_aggregation/events_aggregation.py`, the environment variable used are setted in the `docker-compose.yml` file.
+- The online learning model can be also modified in the file `online_learning/online_classification.py`, the input and output topic are setted in the `docker-compose.yml` file.

+The `neo4j` browser is exposed on : `localhost:7474`, The `taskmanager` is exposed on : `localhost:8088`

 ## Contributing